-Visit our website regularly to stay up to date on educational, informative, and entertaining events.
+Visit our website regularly to stay up-to-date on educational programs and events.
 Access the calendar for VWA and other partner activities.

 'From The Woods' Blog

 Interested in invasive species, birds and other wildlife, stories from the forest, book reviews… and more?
 Check back often to see what’s new in our From the Woods Blog.

 Make a year-end donation today.
 Your generous support allows us to make a difference for Vermont forests and the people who care for them.

 “I joined VWA to learn about and support good stewardship of Vermont woodlands, both for timber and habitat.
 As the owner of 41 acres of land in southern Vermont, with 35 acres forested, my goal is to provide good quality habitat for native mammals, birds and amphibians while also managing the forest for timber.
 The Vermont Woodlands Association and the VT Tree Farm Program, and the Woods Wildlife and Warblers programs that they sponsor, have been valuable in networking with forestry professionals, providing workshops to identify and manage invasive species, and sponsoring educational “Walks in the Woods” with foresters and loggers.”